ucsb-cs16/ucsb-cs16.github.io/topics/cpp_function_prototypes.md

 int multiply_by_2(int x);
 ```

-Notice that we now have <i>two</i> files in our program: functions3.cpp and functions3.h.
-Also notice that we give the name of the *.h file we are #including inside double-quotes instead of angled braces.
-This tells the compiler to look for this header file in the same place that the *.cpp file is located instead of in the place where the system usually stores *.h files.
+Notice that we now have <i>two</i> files in our program: `functions3.cpp` and `functions3.h`.
+Also notice that we give the name of the `*.h` file we are `#include`-ing inside double-quotes instead of angled braces.
+T

+This tells the compiler to look for this header file in the same place that the `*.cpp` file is located instead of in the place where the system usually stores `*.h` files.